Are you a progressive dairy farmer?

 Ten south-west dairy farmers have the unique opportunity to become involved in this new and exciting project looking at how to improve the long term future of dairying in Western Europe.

 The involvement of 10 pilot dairy farms from each region is critical to the success of the project.
-An initial budget of €2,000 per farm has been allocated for travel for each pilot farmer over the lifetime of the project.
-This will allow visits to other farms in the network.
+An initial budget of €2,000 per farm was allocated for travel for each pilot farmer over the lifetime of the project.
+This allowed visits to other farms in the network.

 The outcomes included the sharing of knowledge of innovative and efficient dairy systems that have a greater sustainability and resistance to any future increase in volatility in milk prices and climatic hazards while preserving natural resources and mitigating climate and better added value.
 Recommendations for good practices with fact-sheets ready for uptake by farmers, industries, advisors and public authorities.